Stamp duty: Ireland

+Philippines

+On 10 June 2025, the Bureau of Internal Revenue (BIR) issued a Revenue Memorandum Circular requiring strict compliance to the Documentary Stamp Tax on documents that will be notarized by Notary Publics.
+This requires Notary Publics to purchase stamps from the BIR for physical affixture on the document that will be notarized.
+Each stamp is worth 30 Philippine pesos and must be bought from the Notary Public's local revenue district office.

+The BIR also taxes documents such as corporate stocks, debt instruments, insurance policies, and bank checks.

 Singapore

 From 1998, stamp duty in Singapore only applies to documents relating to immovable property, stocks and shares.
 Purchases of Singapore property or shares traded on the Singapore Exchange, are subject to stamp duty.
 The Inland Revenue Authority of Singapore (IRAS) mandates stamp duty payment within 14 days from signing of the document if done in Singapore and 30 days if the document is signed overseas.
 Failure in payment within the fixed time entails heavy penalty.

 Applicable rates and more information can be obtained from Inland Revenue Authority of Singapore.
 Legislation covering Singapore Stamp Duties are found in the Stamp Duties Act.

 Sweden

 Swedish law applies a stamp duty on property deeds, at 1.5% of the purchase value.
 In addition, a stamp duty of 2.0% is levied on new mortgage securities ("pantbrev") for properties.